GamerClassN7/Blogger/README.md

 # Blogger
-Symple self hosted Blog sistem writen in PHP
+Symple self hosted Blog system writen in PHP

 Just copy to server and go to you root URL